Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Acknowledgments

 \section{Acknowledgments}

-Portions of this work were performed within the 2019 GNCS project ``Innovative and parallel techniques for large size linear and non-linear systems, matrix functions and equations, with applications''.
-Partial funding was provided by Total S.A. through the FC-MAELSTROM Project.
+Partial funding was provided by TotalEnergies S.A. through the FC-MAELSTROM Project.
+Portions of this work were performed within the 2020 INdAM-GNCS project ``Optimization and advanced linear algebra for PDE-governed problems''.
 Portions of this work were performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
+The authors are grateful to two anonymous reviewers, whose comments significantly helped improve the presentation.